purepelmen/JuiceOS-Kernel32/ReadMe.md

 **!
 Development was stopped indefinitely.
 Not all parts of this kernel can work as expected even on emulators. !**

 # JuiceOS-Kernel32
-JuiceOS Kernel32 - is my 32-bit operating system (for now, just a small monolithic kernel).
+JuiceOS Kernel32 - my x86 hobby OS kernel.

 ## Requirements
 This project is supposed to be built on Linux only.
 You may use WSL as well.